 Scheduling & Visitor Restrictions

-- Restrictions for Visiting COVID-19 Positive Patients: Due to the transmittable nature of COVID-19, no visitors will be allowed for COVID-19 positive patients.
-Arrangements may be made with nursing staff for scheduled phone/video contact time.
+- Restrictions for Visiting COVID-19 Positive Patients: Due to the transmittable nature of COVID-19, no visitors will be allowed for COVID-19 positive patients Unless a qualifying exemption is authorized.

 - Hand Hygiene: Visitors must perform hand hygiene upon hospital entry and upon leaving the patient room.